 Kohler’s Karbon faucet (available in both wall- and deck-mounted kitchen and bathroom models) has a pivoting multi-jointed spout that lets you park the multifunction spray head wherever you want.
 It’s pricey but cool.
 Visit us.kohler.com.

-IKEA'S OXSKAR single-lever kitchen faucet is a study in ultra modern, easy-to-use design.
-Available in chrome-plated brass, it's IKEA's priciest faucet.
-Simplicity doesn't always come cheap.
+IKEA’S OXSKAR single-lever ikea kitchen faucet is a study in ultra modern, easy-to-use design.
+This ikea kitchen faucet is available in chrome-plated brass, it’s IKEA’s priciest faucet.
+Simplicity doesn’t always come cheap.
 Visit ikea.com.